angelitolm/angelitolm/README.md

 I have experience in various programming languages ​​and various technologies, which I have matured over the years.
 I am currently a Senior Software Engineer at Dofleini software.

-*   🌍  I'm based in Cuba
+*   🌍  I'm based in Havana, Cuba
 *   🧠  I'm learning React Native

 <br />